MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-429-Certification-Compliance-Enforcement-Consumer-Products-Commercial-Industrial-Equipment/subpart-B-Certification/section-429.59.md

 ![](/graphics/er07au17.008.gif)

-And x is the sample mean; n is the number of samples; and xi is the maximum of the ith sample; or,
+And x/\> is the sample mean; n is the number of samples; and xi is the maximum of the ith sample; or,

 (B) The lower 95 percent confidence limit (LCL) of the true mean divided by 0.95, where:

 ![](/graphics/er07au17.009.gif)

-And x is the sample mean; s is the sample standard deviation; n is the number of samples; and t0.95 is the t statistic for a 95 percent one-tailed confidence interval with n-1 degrees of freedom (from appendix A of this subpart).
+And x/\> is the sample mean; s is the sample standard deviation; n is the number of samples; and t0.95 is the t statistic for a 95 percent one-tailed confidence interval with n-1 degrees of freedom (from appendix A of this subpart).

 (2) *Other representations* - (i) *Rated hydraulic horsepower.* The representative value of rated hydraulic horsepower of a basic model of dedicated-purpose pool pump must be the mean of the rated hydraulic horsepower for each tested unit.